Barca545/deux/docs/ARCHITECTURE.md

 ### Scene

-==`Scene` controls how the game is rendered.== The central module is the [`camera`](https://github.com/Barca545/deux/blob/wgpu-switch/engine%2Fsrc%2Frenderer%2Fscene%2Fcamera.rs) which provides the logic to control how vertices in a scene are manipulated.
+==`Scene` controls how the game is rendered.== The central module is the [`Camera`](https://github.com/Barca545/deux/blob/wgpu-switch/engine%2Fsrc%2Frenderer%2Fscene%2Fcamera.rs) which provides the logic to control how vertices in a scene are manipulated.
 The other modules in `scene` control rendering the meshes which make up the elements within the scene.

 ### Renderer

-Both subsection are tied together by the [`renderer`](https://github.com/Barca545/deux/blob/wgpu-switch/engine%2Fsrc%2Frenderer%2Frenderer.rs) which handles building the ==renderpiplines== and dispatching ==DrawCommands== to the GPU.
+Both subsection are tied together by the [`Renderer`](https://github.com/Barca545/deux/blob/wgpu-switch/engine%2Fsrc%2Frenderer%2Frenderer.rs) which handles building the `RenderPiplines` and dispatching `DrawCall`s to the GPU.

 ## Scripting